Camping Near New River State Park

 What is the best time of year to camp in New River State Park, NC?

-The best time to camp at New River State Park is during the late spring (May-June) and early fall (September-October) when temperatures are mild and rainfall is moderate.
-During these seasons, daytime temperatures typically range from 65-80°F, perfect for outdoor activities like hiking, fishing, and paddling on the New River.
-The spring offers beautiful wildflower blooms, while fall presents stunning foliage colors along the riverbanks.
+The best time to camp at New River State Park is during the late spring (May-June) and early fall (September-October) when temperatures are mild and comfortable for outdoor activities.
+During these seasons, daytime highs typically range from 65-75°F, perfect for paddling the river or hiking the park's scenic trails.
+The spring offers beautiful wildflower displays, while fall treats visitors to spectacular autumn foliage along the riverbanks.

 What are some essential gear and preparations for New River State Park, NC?